Lalitmali0404/mall-customer-data-cleaning/README.md

 # 🧼 Mall Customer Dataset - Data Cleaning & Preprocessing Project

-This project is part of a 45-day internship task focused on **data cleaning and preprocessing** using Python and Pandas.
+This project is focused on **data cleaning and preprocessing** using Python and Pandas.
 The dataset used is the [Mall Customer Segmentation Data](https://www.kaggle.com/datasets/vjchoudhary7/customer-segmentation-tutorial-in-python).

 ---